etijskens/wetppr/docs/evaluation.md

 advice he would have been given:

 !!!
 Tip
-    ***Write 5 lines of code and test them before you proceed (with the next 5 lines)***.
+    ***Write 5 lines of code and write a test for them (the other way around is ok too).
+Do not proceed (with the next 5 lines) before the test passes***.
 Just 5, not 10!
-Your test code is also code and will initially contain bugs as well. ***As you get more experienced you may increase that number  to 6, even 7, ... ***
+Your test code is also code and will initially contain bugs as well. ***As you get more experienced you may increase that number to 6, even 7, ...***

 Admittedly, this advice is slightly biased to the conservative side, but I hope you get the point.
 You will be surprised how many mistakes you make, being a novice.
 But as you will discover the source of error soon, your